Your travel guide dog

 Day 14, Chengdu: (Note that this is a great option if you love pandas!)
 Get up close and personal with the giant pandas of the world famous Panda Breeding Center.

 China is the world’s most populous nation, and has rapidly emerged as the powerhouse of Asia.
 It's the region’s largest economy, second only to the U.S. But China is also a treasure-house of art and artifacts, temples and tombs, walls and cities stretching back 3,000 years.
 The attractions are many, the nation vast.
-Let Stride be your guide in selecting a trip through the dreamscape of China.
+Let Stride be your guide in selecting the best tours to China.

 The contrast between the modern and the ancient is stark in many countries, but in China it takes on monumental dimensions.
 At every turn the world’s oldest continuous civilization collides with the 21st century’s most explosive economy, producing moments of bewilderment, but also of insight.